mueller-solutions/mueller-solutions.github.io/src/content/blog/top-6-clear-reasons-why-your-business-needs-a-website.md

 Here’s another important fact: 93% of online experiences begin with a search engine.
 Most people start by searching online.
 To make sure these searchers find your business in the results, you need a website that can guide potential customers to your company.

-### A Business Website Can Help You Attract More Customers and Increase Sales.
+### A Business Website Can Help You Attract More Customers and Increase Sales

 Well-optimized websites can show up on the first page of Google searches, bringing in new customers who might not have been looking for you directly but are exploring a topic.
 People are more likely to “stumble upon” your website than your social media profile.
 Also, it’s easier for customers to compare you with competitors when everyone has a professional website.